Introduction

 - Printing each digit occurs once per iteration in the same amount of time.
 For instance, if you have ten iterations, then overall printing will be O(10), but this may be expressed as simple as O(1).

-Overall Time Complexity: O(1), as the number of iterations (10) is constant.
+Overall Time Complexity: O(1), since the total number of iterations (10) remains fixed and does not scale with input size.

 - Storage for Generated Numbers: The program does not store generated numbers into any container; it just outputs them directly thus no additional space needed for storage.